Isobutylamine

 Isobutylamine is an organic chemical compound (specifically, an amine) with the formula (CH_{3})_{2}CHCH_{2}NH_{2}, and occurs as a colorless liquid.
 Isobutylamine is one of the four isomeric amines of butane, the others being n-butylamine, sec-butylamine and tert-butylamine.
 It is the decarboxylated form of the amino acid valine, and the product of the metabolism thereof by the enzyme valine decarboxylase.

+Production

+Isobutylamine can be obtained by reaction of isobutanol with ammonia in presence of a catalyst: